How to get started on YouTube The Right Way

 Welcome to the Beauty and the Vlog Podcast Episode 49!
-Here, you will find detailed show notes from the podcast episode.
+Here, you will find detailed show notes from the podcast episode discussing how to get started on YouTube.
 To listen to the episode, click on the pink bar above or listen on iTunes or Stitcher (Android).
 While you are there, make sure you subscribe!

 Here are a few things you will learn in this weeks episode: